 The Company is incorporated in the province of British Columbia, Canada.
 The Company's registered office is Suite 2900, 550 Burrard Street, Vancouver, British Columbia, Canada, V6C 0A3.
-The Company's current structure is as follows:
+The Company's current structure as at the date of this report is as follows: